tddfellow/tddfellow.github.io/source/about-me/index.markdown

 #### Learnings

 * Highly Agile + XP environment is very good for remote co-working
 * Learned proper TDD and pair-programming techniques.
-Fault in love with TDD and pair-programming - they are extremely effective
+Has fallen in love with TDD and pair-programming - they are extremely effective
 * Learned proper code-review culture
 * Learned a lot of Ruby and Ruby on Rails